digitalizers-alumni/personal-secure-lms/README.md

 ## Idea

 Lumina Swiss is a privacy-first Learning Management System designed for organizations that want full control over their data.
-Built with a "Privacy-First" architecture, it detects and anonymizes PII (Personally Identifiable Information) on the client side and send data to a personalized cloud infrastructure nsuring sensitive information never leaves the organization unprotected.
+Built with a "Privacy-First" architecture, it detects and anonymizes PII (Personally Identifiable Information) on the client side and send data to a personalized cloud infrastructure insuring sensitive information never leaves the organization unprotected.
 The platform leverages this secure knowledge base to generate personalized training courses tailored to each organization's content and needs.
 Built entirely on Swiss infrastructure — with API calls routed through Infomaniak and end-to-end encrypted communications — Lumina Swiss guarantees data sovereignty and regulatory compliance.
 The modular architecture is designed to scale beyond a single organization.

 ## Architecture